yolosec/deadcodeBlog/_posts/2020-04-25-Ledger-Monero-app-spend-key-extraction.markdown

 ### Notes

-As encryption of scalars and points are the same we can use this *type confusion* to find a value that can be interpreted in a both ways, i.e., a valid EC point and a valid Ed25519 scalar.
+As encryption of scalars and points are the same, we can use this *type confusion* to find a value that can be interpreted in both ways, i.e., a valid EC point and a valid Ed25519 scalar.
 This is useful to construct a derivation, which is basically ECDH derivation, which goes encrypted to the `monero_apdu_derive_secret_key`.
 Note there is only function `monero_apdu_generate_key_derivation` that returns encrypted EC points.
-The same value of P is in the step 6 used as a known scalar to obtain decrypting oracle.
+The same value of P is in step 6 used as a known scalar to obtain decrypting oracle.

 According to the [numerical simulation](https://github.com/ph4r05/ledger-app-monero-1.42-vuln/blob/master/poc_sim.py), the \\(E\[\text{steps\_finding\_x}(A)\] = 15\\), i.e.,
 on average in 15 steps we find suitable \\(x\\) value.
 Which corresponds to a fact that EC points are distributed more/less equally on the 32 bytes (256 bits).
 The scalars occupy 252 bits which gives \\(2^{256-252}=16\\).